laminlabs/lamindb/docs/track.md

    :language: python
 ```

-In notebooks, the output of the cell where {meth}`~lamindb.finish` is called is
-stripped from the saved run report.
-Call `finish()` in its own cell so you don't
-strip any other output you want to keep.

 <!-- #region -->

 You find your notebooks and scripts in the {class}`~lamindb.Transform` registry along with pipelines & functions: